Conference Location and Dates

 - Are there viable strategies that don’t involve sample collection?

-The key aspects of the conference will be time-allocated to discussion and the extent to which we can identify or establish consensus positions involving any of the above questions.
+The key topics of the conference will each have time allocated for discussion in order to determine the extent to which we can identify or establish consensus positions regarding any of the above questions.

 The location at Carlsbad, New Mexico offers many subsurface and surface examples of extremophile microbial communities.
 A field trip to Carlsbad Caverns will be offered as an illustration of one hypothesis that life may exist in the martian subsurface, possibly accessible via martian caves.